Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector.rst

 -----------

 The Motion Detector Bricklet is equipped with a passive infrared (PIR) sensor.
-It can be used to sense movement of people.
+It can be used to sense movement of people and animals.
 It has a configurable detection range of 3m to 7m with a sensing angle of 100°.

-It is also possible to use events.
-This allows to react to a detected motion without polling.
+By using configureable events it is possible to react on detected motion without polling.

 Technical Specifications
 ------------------------